infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 fix: duplicate chat content #916
 fix: resolve pinned window shortcut not working #917
-fix: WM ext does not work when operating focused win from another display #919
+fix: WM ext does not work when operating focused win from another display #919 fix(Window Management): Next/Previous Desktop do not work #926

 ### ✈️ Improvements